-In this study, we have focused on all-year variances, oscillations, or trends.
+In this study, we have focused on all-year variance, oscillations, or trends.
 Future investigations can address a seasonal differentiated analysis of trends and oscillations as well as a more detailed investigation of the spatial distribution of these findings and potential mechanisms behind the observed variability.
-Previous studies indicated that there is a strong relation between precipitation in Europe and the North Atlantic Oscillation (NAO), especially during wintertime (e.g., Hurrell, 1995; Rîmbu et al., 2002; Haylock and Goodess, 2004; Nissen et al., 2010; Pinto and Raible, 2012).
+Previous studies indicated that there is a strong relation between precipitation in Europe and the North Atlantic Oscillation (NAO), especially during wintertime (e.g., lantic Oscillation (NAO), especially during wintertime (e.g., Hurrell, 1995; Rîmbu et al., 2002; Haylock and Goodess, 2004; Nissen et al., 2010; Pinto and Raible, 2012).
 Moreover, Casanueva et al. (2014) found a connection between extreme precipitation and the Atlantic Multidecadal Oscillation (AMO) during the whole year.